 IMPORTANT NOTE: Micro-naps knock off sleep pressure

 Try to make sure your baby doesn’t fall asleep in their wake window period.
 For example, if your baby has a little 5-10‑minute relax while she’s feeding, in the car, in the buggy or similar, then by the time you try for a nap she won’t be able to fall asleep.
 She won’t have to, because she’s just had a catnap.
 For some babies, a few minutes of sleep is all they need to feel reenergized and be ready for some more playtime.
+Although - If your baby had regular micro nap and is doing well and you are happy, no need to change anything.

 TIP: Falling asleep should not be that hard